ssoRL/ssorl.github.io/about/index.md

 ---
 layout: page
-title: About John
+title: About
-tags: [about, John, Lian]
+tags: [about, Skyler, Olson]
 image:
-  feature: xiamen.jpg
+  feature: pen-bay.jpeg
 ---

-I am originally from [Xiamen, China](http://en.wikipedia.org/wiki/Xiamen).
-I moved to Canada in 2004 and went to Shawnigan Lake School on Vancouver Island.

-I graduated from McGill University in 2015.
+I grew up on the Midcoast of Maine, sailing, hiking, and learning how to use chainsaws, for the first eighteen years of my life.
+I was then drawn to Montreal, Quebec to study at McGill University, eventually graduating fours years later with a degree in Computer Science.
+Since then I've been working with two start ups: Computing Music, and Pleiades Robotics, where I've had the pleasure to be working on the cutting edge in the development of autonomous machines.